WordPress/gutenberg/packages/scripts/README.md

 * `npm run lint:js` - lints JavaScript files in the entire project's directories.

+#### Advanced information

+It uses [eslint](https://eslint.org/) with the set of recommended rules defined in [@wordpress/eslint-plugin](https://www.npmjs.com/package/@wordpress/eslint-plugin) npm package.
+You can override default rules with your own as described in [eslint docs](https://eslint.org/docs/rules/).
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `lint-pkg-json`

-Helps enforce standards for your package.json files.
-It uses [npm-package-json-lint](https://www.npmjs.com/package/npm-package-json-lint) with the set of recommended rules defined in [@wordpress/npm-package-json-lint-config](https://www.npmjs.com/package/@wordpress/npm-package-json-lint-config) npm package.
-You can override default rules with your own as described in [npm-package-json-lint wiki](https://github.com/tclindner/npm-package-json-lint/wiki).
+Helps enforce standards for your `package.json` files.

 _Example:_